THE IMPACT OF ONE LIFE DEVOTED TO CHRIST

 “Whatever you do, do it from the heart, as something done for the Lord and not for people.” – Colossians 3:23

 Tabitha devoted her life to serving her King.
-Everyone whom her life touched appreciated her kindness, her caring, her faithfulness.
-Her life glorified God not herself.
-She was willing to set aside her own desires and seek to honor Him with her kingdom work.
+Everyone her life touched appreciated her kindness, her caring, her faithfulness.
+Her life praised and glorified God not herself.
+She was willing to set aside her own desires and seek to honor Him with her kingdom fruit.

 As believers, we seek to spread the love of Christ in the world.
 In our kingdom work, we honor God and point others to Him.
 We are called to live our lives with a servant’s heart… a heart like Jesus.
 Like our Lord, glorifying God is to be our defining purpose in life.
 All we do is for His glory (1 Corinthians 10:31).